-If you own commercial property in Wappingers Falls, NY or the surrounding areas, then you’ll know how expensive maintaining, repairing or installing a new roof can be.
+If you own commercial property in Wappingers Falls, NY, or the surrounding Tri-State area, then you’ll know how expensive maintaining, repairing or installing a new roof can be.
 Fortunately, those costs can be considered overhead, which means you may be eligible for certain tax deductions.
-The following are some of the tax tips for commercial roofs you should keep in mind in 2019.
+The following are some of the tax tips for commercial roofs you should keep in mind in 2020.

 Can I deduct the betterment, restoration, or adaptation of my roof?